A selection of articles related to navigating the unique struggles and rewards of starting and running your solo law firm.

 Struggling to find hours in the day for self-care and mental health?
 Chat with our Growth Solutions Strategist to discover how Virtual Legal Assistants and Receptionists can give you the time you need to prioritize your mental health.

-Why Attorneys Lose Their Passion — And How To Get It Back
+Why Attorneys Lose Their Passion for Law—and How to Get it Back

 How to Keep Your Passion for Practicing LawNo one goes to law school out of a deep love of paperwork (no, not even transactional lawyers).
 But the practice of law often includes some undesirable tasks, and many of those fall firmly in the administrative realm.

 Some degree of administrative tasks will always exist.
 At least the billable ones offer financial support to your practice.
-But there are all sorts of things lawyers and firms need to do just to maintain their businesses that are exhausting and which, honestly, can make even the best lawyers lose some passion for the profession.
+But there are all sorts of things lawyers and law firms need to do just to maintain their businesses that are exhausting and, honestly, can make even the best lawyers lose some passion for law.

-Attorneys decide to enter the profession for a number of reasons, but many pursue a law degree because they have a legitimate passion for law.
-They may want to change the world — or at least a small corner of it.
+Attorneys decide to enter the legal profession for a number of reasons, but many pursue a law degree because they have a legitimate passion for law.
+They may want to change the world—or at least a small corner of it.

 But a legal career is much more than just lofty ideals and understanding the theory of law.
 Especially for solo practitioners or small law firms, a law practice involves a lot more than, well, just practicing law.
 Client acquisition, intake, and communication can take up a huge chunk of time, and it doesn’t contribute directly to the bottom line.
 And while this may seem like the cost of doing business, it’s also time-consuming and potentially overwhelming.

-Even more than that, it can lead to professional burnout.
+Even more than that, it can lead to professional burnout and a loss of passion for law.

-The minutia of running a business doesn’t have to get in the way of your own job satisfaction.
-Here are a few ways to foster (or reignite) your passion for the legal profession:
+The minutia of running a business doesn’t have to get in the way of your job satisfaction.
+Here are a few ways to foster (or reignite) your passion for law:

 • Develop a reflective mindset.
 Yes, this sounds a bit out there, but bear with me.
 Taking even five minutes at the beginning or end of the day to reflect on how things are going can help you see patterns in your practice and your life.
 Are there common stumbling blocks?
 What can you do to minimize them?
 It’s hard to fix what you can’t see, so take a little time each day to reflect on what’s working well and what’s not.